eeberhard/aica-api/docs/docs/reference/custom-components/02-custom-component.md

 this means that internal changes to the output data object will automatically be updated in the publisher.

 The binding logic is supported for a number of common message data types.
-To interface with non-standard messages (for example, to communicate with ROS 2 nodes using custom message types outside the AICA framework), it is possible to define raw publishers and subscribers following standard ROS 2 conventions.
+To interface with non-standard messages (for example, to communicate with ROS 2 nodes using custom message types outside the AICA System), it is possible to define raw publishers and subscribers following standard ROS 2 conventions.

 ### Signal name